Catholic Church in India: Primate of the East

-Missionary work progressed on a large scale along the western coasts, chiefly in Portuguese Bombay and Bassein, that extended from Damaon and Diu, to Salsette Island& Chaul, the missions were a great success until the Mahratta Invasions of Goa and Bassein, during which a number of churches and convents were demolished.
+Missionary work progressed on a large scale along the western coasts, chiefly in Portuguese Bombay and Bassein, that extended from Damaon and Diu, to Salsette Island and Chaul; the missions were a great success until the Mahratta Invasions of Goa-Anjediva and Bombay-Bassein, during which a number of churches and convents were demolished.
 Conversions were also carried out on the eastern coasts at San Thome of Mylapore and as far as Portuguese Chittagong, and beyond Bengal in the East Indies.
-In the southern districts the Jesuit mission in Madura was the most famous.
-It extended to the Krishna river, with a number of outlying stations beyond it.
-The mission of Cochin, on the Malabar Coast, was also one of the most fruitful.
-Several missions were also established in the interior northwards, e.g., that of Agra and Lahore in 1570 and that of Tibet in 1624.
+In the southern districts the Jesuit mission in Madura was the most famous, it extended to the Krishna river, with a number of outlying stations beyond it; the mission of Cochin in the Malabar region of South India, was also one of the most fruitful, until the persecution of Catholic Christians by Dutch Calvinists, in former Portuguese lands began.
+Several missions were also established in the interior northwards, for eg, that of Agra and Lahore in 1570 and that of Tibet in 1624.
 Still, even with these efforts, the greater part even of the coast line was by no means fully worked, and many vast tracts of the interior northwards were practically untouched.

-With the decline of the Portuguese power, other colonial powers – namely the Dutch and British and Christian organisations – gained influence.
+With the onslaught of the Dutch and decline of the Portuguese power, other colonial powers – namely the British and other Christian nations gained influence.